Workplace Security: How to Keep Offices Safe & Secure for Employees

 As we’ll cover below, this typically requires continual risk assessment, well-planned security procedures, and enhanced workplace visibility.

-Why is workplace security important?
+Why is office security important?

 There are all the obvious reasons why workplace security is important.